ARM-software/coresight-wire-protocol/README.md

 #### Debug

 Both rddi-memap_cswp and cswp/client are generic.
-cswp/usb_transport is the layer in charge of the USB communication on the host side.
+cswp/usb_transport and cswp/tcp_transport are the layers in charge of the USB or TCP communication on the host side.
+If another another transport layer is used they must be rewritten. cswp/tcp_transport is the layer in charge of the TCP communication on the host side.
 It must be rewritten when another transport layer is used.

 #### Trace